co2meter-org/cm12-iot-demo/README.md

 ##### Adafruit Unified Sensor
 The Adafruit BME280 has a dependency with the Adafruit Unified Sensor library, so that library also needs to be installed.

-While sitll in the Manage Libraries window, search for, and install the Adafruit Unified Sensor Library
+While still in the Manage Libraries window, search for, and install the Adafruit Unified Sensor Library
 ![install busio](assets/install-unified-sensor.png)

 ##### Adafruit BusIO